-- 1. Institution submitting request:
+1. Institution submitting request:

-- 2. Education Program Contact person/title:
+2. Education Program Contact person/title:

-- 3. Telephone number/e-mail address:
+3. Telephone number/e-mail address:

-- 4. Proposed Name of Certificate or Degree Program:
+4. Proposed Name of Certificate or Degree l Program:

-- 5. Proposed Effective Date:
+5. Proposed Effective Date:

-- 6. Requested CIP Code:
+6. Requested CIP Code:

-- 7. Program Description:
+7. Program Description:

-- 8. Mode of Delivery (mark all that apply):
+8. Mode of Delivery (mark all that apply):

 On-Campus

-\\\Off-Campus Location

-Provide address of off-campus location
+Off-Campus Location Provide address of off-campus loc eation

+p re tl proposed program.
+Please inform institutions receive an objection/concern(s) from an institutions s not to send the response to " Reply All ".
+If you aution, reply to the institution and copy ADHE on

-Provide a copy of the e-mail notification to other institutions in the state notifying them of the proposed program.
+Name of Certificate or Degree Program: Effective Date: CIP Code: Description: Delivery (mark all that apply): Campus Campus Location Dovide address of off-campus location Ovide address of off-campus location Type of the e-mail notification to other institutions in the state notifying them of the ram.
 Please inform institutions not to send the response to "Reply All".
-If you receive an objection/concern(s) from an institution, reply to the institution and copy ADHE on the email.
-That institution should respond and copy ADHE.
-If the objection/concern(s) cannot be resolved, ADHE may intervene.

-Submit copy of written notification to Higher Learning Commission (HLC) if notification required by HLC for a program offered at an off-campus location.
+If you ection/concern(s) from an institution, reply to the institution and copy ADHE on at institution should respond and copy ADHE.
+If the objection/concern(s) cannot DHE may intervene.
+Of written notification to Higher Learning Commission (HLC) if notification record a program offered at an off-campus location.
+Idicate distance of proposed site from main campus.
+Stance Technology (50% of program offered by distance technology) py of written notification to HLC if notification is required by HLC for a program distance technology.
+In g certificate or degree programs that support the proposed program: Chancellor Approval Date:

-Indicate distance of proposed site from main campus.
+Indicate distance of proposed site

-Distance Technology (50% of program offered by distance technology)
+Distance Technology (50% of pro ogram offered by distance technology)

-Submit copy of written notification to HLC if notification is required by HLC for a program offered by distance technology.
+Submit copy of written notification to HL offered by distance technology.
+C if notification is required by HLC for a program

-- 9. List existing certificate or degree programs that support the proposed program:
+9. List existing certificate or degree program ns that support the proposed program:

-- 10. President/Chancellor Approval Date:
+10. President/Chancellor Approval Date:

-- 11. Academic Affairs Officer:
+11. Academic Affairs Officer: Date: